markvanderloo/stringdist/README.md

 ## stringdist

-* Approximate matching and string distance calculations for R.
+* Approximate matching, fuzzy text search, and string distance calculations for R.
 * All distance and matching operations are system- and encoding-independent.
 * Built for speed, using [openMP](https://www.openmp.org/) for parallel computing.